homebridge/node-pty-prebuilt-multiarch/README.md

 6. Wait for steps 3 and 5 to complete (step 3 takes about 30 minutes).
 If you need to rerun a step, go into the GitHub Release, and remove the attached pre-builds.
 7. Run the GitHub action `Package GitHub release for NPM` and supply the version TAG.

-If you experience an error and need to rerun portions of `Prebuild node-gyp and package for a GitHub Release`, you will need to remove any attachments from the failed step.
+If you experience an error when running `Prebuild node-gyp and package for a GitHub Release` and need to rerun, you may need to remove any release attachments from the failed build step.
 You can do this with the action `Remove Release Assets from a GitHub Release`, and chose the approriate prebuild bundle.

 ## License